 It was not immediately clear who the group was – or whether it was genuinely affiliated with ISIS.

 Kasich’s staff said Sunday that they were aware of the hack and working to resolve the issue.
 They’d been working on the hack on the Department of Rehabilitation and Corrections website when they were alerted to their own hack.

 In a later statement, Tom Hoyt, spokesman for the Ohio Department of Administrative Services, said that IT staff were working to resolving the issue.

 “All affected servers have been taken offline and we are investigating how these hackers were able to deface these websites,” he said.
 “We also are working with law enforcement to better understand what happened.”

-State Treasurer Josh Mandel posted about the Department of Rehabilitation and Corrections website on his Facebook.
+State Treasurer Josh Mandel posted about the Department of Rehabilitation and Corrections website on Facebook.
 “Wake up freedom-loving Americans,” he said.
 “Radical Islam infiltrating the heartland.”

-ISIS propaganda content also appeared on the Howard County, Maryland, government website on Sunday.
+ISIS propaganda content also appeared on the Howard County, Maryland, government website Sunday.
 The county is in central Maryland, near Baltimore and Washington.

 “Thank you to those of who noticed that the Howard County Government website may have been hacked,” the county posted on Facebook.

 “There was no breach of data and no personal information was compromised,” according to a statement from Howard County Executive Allan H. Kittleman.
 “Howard County government is working with law enforcement agencies and an investigation is underway.
 We apologize for any inconvenience.”

 CNN’s Joe Sterling, Shawn Nottingham and Yousuf Basil contributed to this report.